Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Learning versus wit

-In her epistle to the reader, Cavendish writes that woman's wit may equal that of man, and women may be able to learn as easily as men.
+In her epistle to the reader, Cavendish writes that a woman's wit may equal that of a man, and women may be able to learn as easily as men.
 She argues that wit is natural, whereas learning is artificial, and in her time, men have more chance of educating themselves than women.

 Cavendish remarks on her own experience reading philosophical works: many such works have challenged her understanding with their frequently difficult words and expressions.
 Thus Cavendish advises writers of philosophy to use language appropriate to less expert readers.
 She defends this by stating that philosophical terms should ease communication of thoughts.
 She believes that successful communication is possible in all languages and accuses those who complicate communication (particularly English writers) of aiming for esteem from those who admire writing simply because they do not understand it, without considering that it may be nonsense.
 In her own work, Cavendish states, she chooses not to use difficult terms, although she adds that she understands such terms.
 Her stated reason is that she desires her work to be accessible to people regardless of their education.
 Her aim is to communicate her ideas clearly.
 She requests that any errors that may be found in her work be overlooked and readers remain focused on her main ideas.
 Here, as in many epistles, she instructs readers on how to approach her work and requests them to read it fully and withhold criticism until they have done so.

 The Description of a New World, Called the Blazing World (1666)

-Cavendish's prose tale was published in 1666 and again in 1668, each time with Observations upon Experimental Philosophy.
+Cavendish's science-fiction work was published in 1666 and again in 1668, each time with Observations upon Experimental Philosophy.

 As many such as Silvia Bowerbank and Sara Mendelson have noted, this early version of science fiction critiques and explores such issues as science, gender and power.
 It also views relations between imagination and reason and philosophy and fiction.
 Cavendish writes herself into the book, which details a fictional, quite separate new world and its empress.
 She remarks in her epilogue that she is the empress, adding that in much the same way as there was a Charles the First, she would be seen as Margaret the First.